Pre-approval

 What should a getting-started checklist include?+

-Why keep the checklist short?+
+Why is it important to keep the checklist short?+

-Can the checklist promise an outcome?+
+Can the checklist assure an approval outcome?+

 Create mortgage content with a calmer workflow